Semperverus/Sweepcord/README.md

 # Sweepcord
 Sweepcord is a daemon written in Python that allows you to automatically delete Discord messages older than a set time period.
 It runs invisibly on your computer and tidies up behind you as you chat.

+This project was heavily inspired by [Undiscord](), which was also used as a reference.
+As such, there will be strong similarities in the code.
+Undiscord is OSS-licensed under the MIT license.

 ⚠️ THIS PROJECT IS CURRENTLY A WORK IN PROGRESS ⚠️

 ## How to Use